isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/Frequently Asked Questions (FAQs).md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>The grant funding covers costs incurred by the winner and partnered healthcare
-institutions specifically for the purposes of the test-bed, such as:</p>
+institutions specifically for the test-bed, such as:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Pilot manufacturing,</p>